Controlled Interacting Branching Diffusion Processes: Relaxed Formulation in the Mean-Field Regime

 \section{Conclusion}

-Our study focused on proving the existence of an optimal solution for controlled branching diffusions with final and running costs.
-We presented the strong formalism, expanding it to cover controlled populations with linearly growing drifts.
-Furthermore, we established bounds that ensure proper problem definition, which strengthens and broadens the existing literature on the subject.
+This article is the companion work to \citet{ocello2025controlled1}, where we began the analysis of controlled branching diffusions in the mean-field regime.
+Here, we complete that study by addressing the existence of optimal controls, under a relaxed formulation point of view.

-Given appropriate conditions, we introduced the concept of relaxed controls in this new setting.
-This differs from \cite{Claisse:Tan:MFbranching} on how we deal with the label of each particle and is more focused on the law of the process living in $M(\R^d)$.
-By defining natural and weak controls, we were able to narrow down the scope of the problem.
-Uniqueness was proved for the class of weak controls, with strong controls being associated with them.
-Through a Filippov-type convexity condition, we showed equivalence among all formulations.
-Shifting our focus to control rules, we deal with this class for its topological properties.
-We showed that the optimization problem can be confined to a compact set and that the cost function is lower semicontinuous.
-This guarantees the existence of an optimal value for the relaxed problem, and subsequently, for the strong problem as well.
+Under the mean-field interaction assumption, we formulated the control problem through its associated martingale problem.
+By developing the notions of natural and weak controls, we reduced the scope of the problem while preserving generality.
+Through a Filippov-type convexity condition, we proved the equivalence between relaxed, weak, and strong controls.
+Shifting to the framework of control rules, we showed that the optimization problem can be confined to a compact set and that the cost functional is lower semicontinuous.
+This guarantees the existence of an optimal solution for both the relaxed and strong formulations.

-An homeomorphism is established between $\Nc[\R^d]$ and $\cup_{m\geq0}\R^{dm}$.
-Leveraging the differential properties of the latter space, we derive a system of HJB equations for the problem and establish a verification theorem by extracting a control from the minimization of the HJB equations.
-Finally, two linear-quadratic examples are presented with the use of these results.

-We believe that describing strong controls as weak controls provides a useful framework for introducing the rescaled version of the problem.
-In future research, we will concentrate on rescaling such processes, as done in \cite{Dawson} and \cite{Etheridge}, to develop controlled superprocesses.
-Since these processes will no longer have the advantage of the homeomorphism with $\cup_{m\geq0}\R^{dm}$, it will be necessary to find a differential characterisation in $M(\R^d)$ directly.
+Beyond existence, our analysis sets the stage for further developments.
+The relaxed formulation provides a rigorous foundation for numerical methods, such as Markov chain approximations, finite-difference schemes for HJB equations, and reinforcement learning algorithms.
+Moreover, it opens the way to scaling limits of controlled populations: in particular, \citet{ocello2025controlled} studies the emergence of controlled superprocesses as natural limits.
+Combining this approach with recent advances on heterogeneous systems \citep{lacker2023label,de2024mean,coppini2025nonlinear,de2025linear} would allow the study of large-scale interacting populations with non-uniform structures, offering a rich and promising direction for future research.